jundalisay/spblist/content/en/research/sarkar/sociology/part-13-civ.md

 3. A blending of existence and progress <!-- Asti and Bhati is --> as a socio-economic theory.

 There should be a priori knowledge regarding the social structure, the distribution of wealth and its growth.

-For want of this knowledge there can’t be a solid ground for the construction of the social edifice.
+For lack of this knowledge, there cannot be a solid ground for the construction of the social edifice.

 4. Social outlook